Ostap-Sulyk/learn-math/README.md

-#Calculate it
+#Math Teacher
-##This program will help you learn how to calculate faster in your head without strugling
+##This program will help you learn to solve math problems
+##in your head faster